beeckcenter/softwarecollaborative.org/landscape-report.md

 ### Successful Co-ops

-Successful co-ops generally have three traits in common:
+Successful collaboratives generally have three traits in common:

 * **A clear governance structure.** This does not mean that they have a _formal_ governance structure, but instead that all participants know what they owe to each other: they know what they will provide to the effort, what benefit they will receive, and how much control they have over the work.
-* **Incremental delivery.** Instead of working for many years, waiting to release software when it’s “done,” these co-ops release updates to their software early and often.
+* **Incremental delivery.** Instead of working for many years, waiting to release software when it’s “done,” these collaboratives release updates to their software early and often.
-* **A relentless focus on user needs.** These co-ops base all software development on what the software’s users need, and primarily concern themselves with whether they have successfully addressed those needs.
+* **A relentless focus on user needs.** These collaboratives base all software development on what the software’s users need, and primarily concern themselves with whether they have successfully addressed those needs.

 The latter two—incremental delivery and focusing on user needs—form a mutually reinforcing pair that is known as “[Agile software development](https://en.wikipedia.org/wiki/Agile_software_development).”
 Many co-ops have worked like this prior to the creation of Agile, while others working in this manner may be unaware that they are practicing Agile.

-### Unsuccessful Co-ops
+### Unsuccessful Collaboratives

-Unsuccessful co-ops are more difficult to study, by virtue of no longer existing.
-While unsuccessful co-ops generally lack the traits of successful co-ops, the strongest theme tied to failure is the lack of a clear governance structure.
+Unsuccessful collaboratives are more difficult to study, by virtue of no longer existing.
+While unsuccessful collaboratives generally lack the traits of successful collaboratives, the strongest theme tied to failure is the lack of a clear governance structure.

 Governance problems are well illustrated by the Internet Unemployment System (branded as “iUS”).
 This small consortium was started by the State of Idaho in 2012, building atop the successful work that Idaho had already done to modernize its unemployment software infrastructure, with Iowa and Vermont also participating.
 (Iowa later dropped out and was replaced with North Dakota.)
 The project continued clear through 2019, with Idaho performing the software development work.
 At the beginning of 2020, Vermont raised the alarm, complaining of governance problems: specifically, Idaho was willing to let other states borrow iUS, but was unwilling to let them make any modifications to it, and naturally prioritized the needs of Idaho over those of Vermont or North Dakota.
 The governors of the three states tried to resolve these conflicts and, unable to do so, agreed to dissolve the iUS consortium.
 (This story was recounted by Vermont’s Agency of Digital Services’ Secretary John Quinn, [in an April 2020 letter to the Vermont Daily Chronicle](https://vermontdailychronicle.com/2020/04/22/scott-pulled-plug-on-troubled-ui-upgrade-then-this-pandemic-hit/).)

-## How to Start an Intergovernmental Software Cooperative
+## How to Start an Intergovernmental Software Collaborative

-Cooperatives follow many paths, and there is no single path to success.
-But there are some patterns among successful cooperatives.
-Anybody starting a new cooperative would do well to hew to the following prerequisites and practices.
+Collaboratives follow many paths, and there is no single path to success.
+But there are some patterns among successful collaboratives.
+Anybody starting a new collaborative would do well to hew to the following prerequisites and practices.

 ### Identify Shared Need

-Software cooperatives start with two or more government agencies that have the same need at the same time.
+Software collaboratives start with two or more government agencies that have the same need at the same time.
 Maybe it’s a new federal mandate for states, maybe it’s a new state program requiring localities to adapt, maybe it’s a few states coincidentally implementing similar programs at the same time.
-Whatever the impetus, a simultaneous shared problem is the basis for any cooperative, and work has to begin with a clear, collective understanding of what that problem is.
+Whatever the impetus, a simultaneous shared problem is the basis for any collaborative, and work has to begin with a clear, collective understanding of what that problem is.

 ### Start Small

-It’s important that co-ops start small; not 20 members, but 2.
-The biggest challenges of cooperatives co-vary with scale.
+It’s important that collaboratives start small; not 20 members, but 2.
+The biggest challenges of collaboratives co-vary with scale.
 More members means more problems.
-By starting small, those problems can be dealt with at a small scale, and new problems can be dealt with on a per-member basis as the co-op grows.
+By starting small, those problems can be dealt with at a small scale, and new problems can be dealt with on a per-member basis as the collaborative grows.

 ### Build Small

-It’s also important that co-ops start by solving a small problem.
+It’s also important that collaboratives start by solving a small problem.
 They shouldn’t start by building an entire unemployment insurance claims system.
 They should start by building a common application form, a common fraud-detection interface, or a shared platform for submission of eligibility documentation.
-Co-ops should create something valuable that can be implemented rapidly, so that the co-op’s members can learn how to work in this way.
+Collaboratives should create something valuable that can be implemented rapidly, so that the collaborative’s members can learn how to work in this way.

 ### Establish Governance

-The success of a cooperative hinges on its governance.
+The success of a collaborative hinges on its governance.
 Every member needs to understand what they are obliged to provide and what they can expect to receive.
-It is true that some types of cooperatives get by without such a document, but anybody looking to deliberately establish an intergovernmental software cooperative should formalize governance in a document that all members agree to.
+It is true that some types of collaborative get by without such a document, but anybody looking to deliberately establish an intergovernmental software collaborative should formalize governance in a document that all members agree to.
 A governance document should specify member responsibilities, the process for agreeing what functionality will be produced, how expenses will be funded, and by what legal mechanism the software will be shared between members.
 The needs of members will sometimes be in tension, and the process of resolving that should be established at the outset.
 This process is simplified when an existing intergovernmental organization is expanding to include software sharing, because they’ll already have much of this structure in place.
 The governance documentation for [ActivitySim](https://github.com/ActivitySim/activitysim/wiki/Governance) is a particularly good example of the ideals described here.

 ### Architect for Governance and Needs

-The architecture of a cooperative’s shared technical solution should reflect both the governance structure of the organization and the needs of its members.
+The architecture of a collaborative’s shared technical solution should reflect both the governance structure of the organization and the needs of its members.
 Are you producing ready-to-use software that every member can install on their own systems?
 Are you producing “roughed-in” software that every member will need to complete to integrate into their existing systems?
 Are you producing software as a service (SaaS) that the organization will house for its members’ collective use?
 Each of these three architectures has benefits and drawbacks, but one of them is likely to best serve the intersection of the need to be addressed and the capabilities of the members.

 The question of the completeness of the software is important.
 Sometimes the needs of the members vary in important ways that make it impossible for them to use identical software.
 For example, every type of public benefits system is implemented in basically the same way, but they have significantly variant eligibility requirements and benefits, can require very different integrations with other states systems, and often use different terminology to describe the same things.
-When this is the case, SaaS isn’t likely to be viable, and instead the co-op will need to create software that isn’t quite complete, leaving each member to perform the finish work that will allow the software to meet their needs.
+When this is the case, SaaS isn’t likely to be viable, and instead the collaborative will need to create software that isn’t quite complete, leaving each member to perform the finish work that will allow the software to meet their needs.
 This requires careful decision making when building that software.
 At every step of the way, the development team needs to work with that outcome in mind, constructing a modular system that will allow members to plug in the additional functionality that they require, instead of having to modify core functionality that will conflict with future updates.

 ### Insource or Outsource

-The co-op can either build custom software itself or can pay a software development vendor to build it.
-If the cooperative has funding, whether from members or a grant, the stability and duration of that funding might help to dictate the approach—a one-off grant might point toward outsourcing initial development work, while a sustainable, predictable funding stream might point toward hiring a persistent team of developers.
-If the cooperative’s members have experienced software developers in their ranks, that might point toward building.
+The collaborative can either build custom software itself or can pay a software development vendor to build it.
+If the collaborative has funding, whether from members or a grant, the stability and duration of that funding might help to dictate the approach—a one-off grant might point toward outsourcing initial development work, while a sustainable, predictable funding stream might point toward hiring a persistent team of developers.
+If the collaborative’s members have experienced software developers in their ranks, that might point toward building.

 For a software development project that will span many years, it will likely be cheaper to employ a development team directly rather than contracting with a third-party vendor.